Xeplosion/harvest-hollow/README.md

-# Zambrin
+# Harvest Hollow

-## About Zambrin
+## About Harvest Hollow

 ### Style

-The gameplay of Zambrin is similar to that of Stardew Valley and Rune Factory - A Fantasy Harvest Moon with the combat style being more inspired by games like Chrono Trigger and the OG Final Fantasy Series.
+The gameplay of Harvest Hollow is similar to that of Stardew Valley and Rune Factory - A Fantasy Harvest Moon with the combat style being more inspired by games like Chrono Trigger and the OG Final Fantasy Series.

 The graphics style is resemblant of NES and PS1 JRPGs.
 The main sources of inspiration for the game's graphics are the Mana Series, Tales of Phantasia, Secret of Evermore, Terranigma, Illusion of Gaia, Star Ocean, and Chrono Trigger.
 Most sprites are 16x16 pixels in dimension and the only really big difference in graphics is the use of a more detailed color palette.